-Kavli IPMU is leading the Japanese participation in the XENON1T detector's impending upgrade to XENONnT, the final step in the XENON program.
+Kavli IPMU is leading the Japanese participation in the current upgrade from XENON1T to XENONnT, the final step in the XENON program.
 XENONnT is designed to detect possible WIMP Dark Matter interactions with the xenon nuclei in the target mass down to cross sections of a few times 10-48 cm2 for a 50 GeV/c2 WIMP.
 With XMASS colleagues from ICRR at the University of Tokyo, Nagoya University, and Kobe University we bring XMASS expertise in particular in xenon purification and radon monitoring and mitigation from Kamioka to LNGS.
-In the collaboration's effort to design the best neutron veto surrounding the XENONnT liquid xenon time projection chamber we also use our shared Super-Kamiokande expertise with gadolinium and explore the design and implementation of a gadolinium sulfate loaded water Cherenkov option for that neutron veto.
+In the collaboration's effort to design the best neutron veto surrounding the XENONnT liquid xenon time projection chamber our Japanese technology developed for Super-Kamiokande in Kamioka was selected: XENONnT will use a gadolinium sulfate loaded water Cherenkov to veto neutrons emerging from the xenon target mass.
 At the level of sensitivity aimed for by XENONnT it becomes imperative to veto neutron associated events where neutrons produced in the ubiquitous (alpha/neutron) reactions in the detector material escape from this target mass.

-(Last update: 2018/05/25)
+(Last update: 2019/10/25)